mozilla/pkipolicy/rootstore/policy.md

     latest version of the [Guidelines for the Issuance and Management of Extended Validation Certificates][EVGLs].

 Validation methods are occasionally found to contain security flaws.
+When this happens, Mozilla expects CAs to evaluate their practices and respomd appropriately to mitigate the risk.
-If this happens, Mozilla will communicate to CAs any disclosures or modifications it requires, up to and including discontinuing use of a method immediately.
+Mozilla may require CAs to make disclosures or modifications, up to and including immediately discontinuing use of a method.

 ### 2.3 Baseline Requirements Conformance ###